Montesquieu — "In a true democracy, the people are sovereign, and the magistrates are only its …"

 In a true democracy, the people are sovereign, and the magistrates are only its ministers.

-"The spirit of the laws is the spirit of the legislator."
+"The legislator should follow the spirit of the nation."

 Your cart is empty